junksamiad/urmston-town-whatsapp-bot/docs/phase2/phase2.md

 A step-by-step guide to implementing Twilio integration for our WhatsApp chatbot.

+## IMPORTANT: DEPLOYMENT STATUS NOTE

+**⚠️ CURRENT STATUS: DEPLOYED BUT NOT TESTED ⚠️**

+While the code has been successfully deployed to AWS, the final deployment testing in the AWS environment has **NOT** been carried out yet.
+A comprehensive testing plan has been created in `docs/phase2/phase2_testing_plan.md`, but the actual execution of these tests against the deployed AWS resources is pending.

+Anyone continuing this project should:
+1. Review the testing plan in `docs/phase2/phase2_testing_plan.md`
+2. Execute the tests against the deployed AWS resources
+3. Document the results and any issues encountered
+4. Update this document and `docs/phase2/phase2_completion.md` with the testing results

 ## Directory Structure Note

 **Important:** The project is organized with the following directory layout: